livseibert5/CellSociety/doc/DESIGN.md

 choice to maximize encapsulation.
 In order to remedy this, we had Grid compile a list of the neighbors of each cell and pass it back to the cell, as Grid already had access to all the cells on the board and could easily determine the neighbors of any given cell.

+Another difference from the plan is that the Graphics and the GameLoop classes are not divided equally into all the visuals in the Graphics and only what need to run in the GameLoop (which was the original plan).
+Instead, the GameLoop also contains a lot of things that affect the visual.
+This was mainly because the GameLoop and Graphics class did not have a well defined job description, so it made it hard for me (lola) to understand specifically where to draw the line.

 ## New Features HowTo